 That game would be victim-blaming, female shaming, target naming, scapegoat framing.
 All of them sides of the same multi-dimensional terrestrial entity known as misogyny.

 There have been several high-profile cases in the public eye and national media, each of them an instance of one or more of the above.
-Most recently, a certain extremely famous national starlet, recently in the news for her latest film release, was featured on the front page of the country’s most widely circulated and read national daily in what can only be described as the most crass, appalling way possible, in a tweet that has since been removed.
+Most recently, a certain extremely famous national starlet, recently in the news for her latest film release, was featured on the front page of a national daily in what can only be described as the most crass, appalling way possible, in a tweet that has since been removed.
 [It described 'OMG, Deepika's cleavage!']

 Some attempted to pass it off as a ‘marketing ploy’, ‘strategically placed’ to market Ms. Padukone’s new film.
-While I appreciate that film marketing can often stoop rather low, the use of the female body in the basest of attention-seeking ways by a leading publication was beyond repulsive.
+While I appreciate that film marketing can often stoop rather low, the use of the female body in the basest of attention-seeking ways was beyond repulsive.

 Fortunately, in an extremely positive move for not only herself but for women across the nation, the star in question did not stay silent, instead choosing to respond to the article in kind.